RafaelOexner/UKBMetabolomics/README.md

 # UKBMetabolomics
 This is work of the Shah Group assessing the value of 1H-NMR serum metabolites for incident HF risk stratification within UK Biobank.
-A preprint, also containing detailed methodological information, can be found on medXriv: https://doi.org/10.1101/2023.08.21.23294202
+A preprint, also containing detailed methodological information, can be found on medrXiv: https://doi.org/10.1101/2023.08.21.23294202

 # Code
 The code was run in the following order: